 Diagnosing and Treating NEC

-To diagnose NEC, doctors will perform a thorough examination and will evaluate the baby’s symptoms.
-Next, the doctor will likely order an X-ray of the baby’s abdomen.
-An X-ray can show the intestines and may show areas with tissue death or a bowel perforation.
+To diagnose NEC, doctors will perform a thorough examination and evaluate the baby’s symptoms.
+After this examination, the doctor will likely order an X-ray of the baby’s abdomen.
+An X-ray can show the intestines and may show areas with tissue death or bowel perforation.